rbawden/DiaBLa-dataset/README.md

 ## Use as a test set

-The test set contains spontaneously produced dialogues by native speakers on a range of topics and can be used as a test set for evaluating machine translation (MT) outputs.

-- The source files to be translated are `diabla.en2fr_orig` and `diabla.fr2en_orig`.
+- Source files: `diabla.en2fr_orig` and `diabla.fr2en_orig`.
-- The reference files are `diabla.en2fr_orig` and `diabla.fr2en_orig` respectively.
+- Reference files: `diabla.en2fr_ref` and `diabla.fr2en_ref`.

-Each file contain both sides of each dialogue (i.e. all sentences).
-This is important for whole document translation, i.e. to have access to all context in the source language when translating.
+Each source file contains the entire dialogue, from the point of view of the speaker of the source language, i.e. containing their own original sentences but also the machine translated versions of the other speaker's utterances.
+This is important for  contextual translation, i.e. to have access to all context present when the source utterances were produced.

-As such, each source file contains either original sentences (when the original language of the sentence corresponds to the source language) or a machine translation of the other language (when the original language of the sentence is the other language).
-When evaluating, you should only evaluate on those sentences that were originally in the source language.
-Once you have translated all source sentences, you can filter your translations using the following script:
+The reference files contain only those sentences that should be evaluated (i.e. the sentences that were originally in the source language).
+Once you have translated the entire source file, filter your translations as follows:

 `bash scripts/filter-sents-for-eval.sh <YOUR_TRANSLATION_FILE> diabla.{en2fr,fr2en}.eval-filter > OUT`